alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2020-08-25-advice-of-quran-1.md

 ---
 layout: post
+publisher: "alsalafiyyah@icloud.com"
 title: "Advice of Allah's Book [Part 1]"
-publisher: "alsalafiyyah@icloud.com"
-source: "Majmu' Fatawa wa Maqalat 9/14"
+source: "Majmu' Fatawa 9/14"
-hijri: Muharram 6, 1442 AH
+hijri: Muharram 06, 1442
+date: 2020-08-25
+category: [muqolat]
 lang: en
 locale: en
 active: muqolat
+excerpt: Truly, the Qur'an contains guidance and light.
+It is the strong Rope and Right Path of Allah.
+It is the Wise Reminder, whoever adheres to it will be saved, whereas whoever is lead astray from it perishes.
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz